Astig-1982/Solid-Properties-Project/README.md

     * In **context.py** I created ```cart_contents``` funnction that will use a **nested for loop** to iterate through the dictionary created in views.py.
 Within the first for loop a list named ```total``` will be created for each service.
 The second loop will iterate through the list of id's of each service, and will calculate the total cost of the service for the specific property.
 This will be appended to the ```total``` list created in the first iteration for each service.
 To calculate the total cost of a specific service for all of the properties purchased, I called python's ```sum()``` method to ```total```.
     * For **grand total**, in the same ```add_to_cart``` function I created a list named ```grand_total```.
 For each iteration of the first loop (for each service) to this list will be appended the sum of ```total``` list.

+Two variants of the **shopping cart** have been created, on if the user is logged in, and the other if the user is NOT logged in.

-The same logic has been applied for displaying the shopping cart table if the user is ***NOT*** logged in.
+The same logic as stated above has been applied for displaying both of the shopping carts.
+Please see below:

 #### Shopping cart table when the user is logged in and performs purchases for properties from her/his list: